 Step 2.
 Reach Out to Previous Patients

-As we highlighted in our guide to getting more reviews during this time, make sure that you spell out to patients that you’re asking to post photos in order to help others like them who are currently searching for the right doctor.
+As we highlighted in our guide to getting more reviews, make sure that you spell out to patients that you’re asking to post photos in order to help others like them who are currently searching for the right doctor.
 Here’s an email template to get you started.

 Were my previous patients’ before-and-after photos helpful when you were deciding whether to work with me?

 If so, then I’d love your help giving people who are currently searching for a doctor get a clear idea of what my results look like on real patients like you.
 Would you mind if my staff publishes the before-and-after photos from your [procedure] on our website, social media and RealSelf profile?

 I’ve reattached your photos here so that you can see how they’d be presented.
 We’ll publish some demographic information (like age range) to give potential patients context, but to protect our identity we won’t publish your name [for body procedures: and as you’ll see, the photos only show you from the neck down].

 People are always looking for themselves in photos.
 Help them make better sense of the photos in your gallery with thoughtful captions that add context to what they’re seeing.